-3. Continue to work to support smokefree air policies/laws in all workplaces, medical facilities, college campuses, multi-unit housing, parks, playgrounds, festivals, fairs and other outdoor recreational facilities.
+- Continue to pass smokefree air policies/laws in all workplaces, medical facilities, college campuses, multi-unit housing, parks, playgrounds, festivals, fairs, and other outdoor facilities.

-Unfortunately, the 2017 Legislative Session promises to include another state budget battle.
-We will continue to work with our partners to ensure tobacco control programs are funded and to pass local Tobacco 21 laws and work toward a statewide law.
-We will continue to defend the Smoke Free Illinois Act from any weakening attempts and create a norm of smokefree workplaces, multi-unit housing and outdoor recreational areas.
+With new Governor J.B.
+Pritzker taking office, the American Lung Association in Illinois and partners hope to pass and get signed into law a Tobacco 21 bill during 2019.
+The Lung Association will also continue to work with our partners to ensure tobacco control programs are adequately funded, defend the Smoke Free Illinois Act from any weakening attempts and continue to create a norm of smokefree workplaces, multi-unit housing and outdoor recreational areas

 Sign up for the latest lung health news sent right to your inbox.